 The project work is carried out across the disciplines of acoustics, air quality, and architecture/urban planning in co-work with two cities.
 The guidelines are planned to be developed through numerical modelling of a number of cases, including two real-case studies.
 Communication is planned through internal policy-related work at the cities, and via a booklet, workshops and reports as well as via scientific journal and conference papers.

-Docent vid Chalmers University of Technology, Architecture and Civil Engineering, Urban Design and Planning
+Docent vid Chalmers, Architecture and Civil Engineering, Urban Design and Planning

 Funding Chalmers participation during 2018–2020 with 2,994,000.00 SEK